3.

 2. We are a people who seek to follow Divine Guidance

-These chapters elaborate on the theme of Divine guidance, particularly through the depiction of the cloud and fire over the Tabernacle in Chapter 9.
+These chapters elaborate on the theme of divine guidance, particularly through the depiction of the cloud and fire over the Tabernacle in Chapter 9.
 The Israelites were to move and encamp based on these divine signals.

-This narrative emphasizes the importance of seeking and following Divine direction in all endeavors, teaching that true success comes from aligning one's actions with Divine will and timing.
+This narrative emphasizes the importance of seeking and following divine direction in all endeavors, teaching that true success comes from aligning one's actions with divine will and timing.

 The entire idea of the Restoration movement is that we are guided solely by the directions given to us in the New Testament.
 It is our Pillar of smoke and Fire.